M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 **Note**: Both the experimental group (also referred to as the treatment group in the literature) and the control group all received the same documents, except for the data (more precisely; **data_c_en.
 PDF OR data_t_en.PDF**).
 Data_t_en.PDF contains a mapping tool, while data_c_en-PDF does not.

 **Where to find the results in the article?**
+Figure 7 in the paper shows the difference between the experimental and control groups in the experiment.

+**SOURCE:**
+🟢**TODO [add full article citation when published]**🟢